Parigya/Microsoft-Engage-20-MarsRoverNavigator/README.md

 4. A* Algorithm:
 ![Alt text](https://user-images.githubusercontent.com/66907649/88384502-28cf8d00-cdca-11ea-892b-0395c382f7b2.png)

 We considered the obstacles as craters/elevation/depression on the Mars surface and hence if the destination point lies on or in the crater shortest path will be found accordingly.
+When either of the two points are inside the crater, the path followed to enter a crater would be through one of the vertex.

 All the files should be placed in one folder and the finalpygame file should be executed on the IDE.